More Value in Your Wallet With the Alaska Airlines Credit Card New Features

 New cardholders are eligible for the limited-time bonus after making qualified purchases of at least $3,000 within the first 90 days of opening the account.
 The good news is that the spending also qualifies for earning miles along the way.

-While current cardholders can’t get the sign-up bonus, they still benefit from the new card features, including 2x miles on purchases and bank account bonus.
+While current cardholders can’t get the sign-up bonus, they still benefit from the new card features, including 2x miles on purchases and a bank account bonus.

 The Alaska Airlines 70,000 bonus miles offer is only available by signing up here.